oasis-tcs/codelist-genericode/README.md

 ## Description

-The purpose of this repository is The OASIS genericode specification incorporates documentation and a number of supporting machine-readable artefacts for the representation and IT-enablement of coded domains populated by "a set of codes representing X".
-This will satisfy an implementation of the Functional Services View of code lists where the Business Operational View is documented in ISO/IEC 15944-10.
+The OASIS genericode specification incorporates documentation and a number of supporting machine-readable artefacts for the representation and IT-enablement of coded domains populated by "a set of codes representing X".
+Per the [ISO/IEC 14662 Open-edi Reference Model](https://standards.iso.org/ittf/PubliclyAvailableStandards/) this will satisfy an implementation of the Functional Services View of code lists where the Business Operational View is documented in [ISO/IEC 15944-10 IT-enabled coded domains as semantic components in business transactions](https://standards.iso.org/ittf/PubliclyAvailableStandards/).

 The documentation is to be authored in XML and published in two layouts: the OASIS specification layout and the ISO/IEC Directives Part 2 layout (the latter for potential PAS submission to JTC 1 for international standardization).